kimbilaontoast/kimbilaontoast.github.io/_posts/2023-09-28-fata-morgana-part-two.md

 ***

-*Join me next time where I’ll finish the story.*
+*Join me next in part three, where I’ll finish the story.*

 - Peace.